Sweetheart Ethiopia Konga Natural

-Flavors of caramel, apple, and chocolate
+Flavors of strawberry, blueberry, and chocolate

-The Sweetheart Roast Profile is roasted just a little bit darker with a more developed body.
+The Sweetheart roast profile is roasted just a little bit darker with a more developed body.
 This roast profile is ideal for espresso or a richer brewed coffee option.

 For espresso we recommend